paranoya/population-synthesis-toolkit/docs/source/user_guide.rst

 Dust extinction effects
 =======================

-The dust model module uses the extinctino laws provided by the `extinction <https://extinction.readthedocs.io/en/latest/>`_ library.
+The dust model module uses the extinction laws provided by the `extinction <https://extinction.readthedocs.io/en/latest/>`_ library.

 Currently, there are two available models for dust extinction: